bdittmer-godaddy/if/README.md

 				if the player is carrying the Snowman Clue: if the player is carrying the Reindeer Clue: if the player is carrying the Key Clue: say "As you pick up the last clue, they all start to glow.
 They float up in the air in front of you and form a map.
-It is a picture of the house showing the location of a chest.";
+It is a picture of the house showing the location of a chest.".
-							end the story.
+							[end the story.]